CellProfiling/pipex/README.md

   - Written entirely in python language, not tied to any specific program that might change and/or be discontinued in the future.
 Not even really tied to CODEX, can process any arbitrary set of images in a folder!
   - More accurate cell segmentation compared to regular Stardist if a good membrane marker is provided.
   - PIPEX's generic results can be easily imported to other more graphical o interactive programs.
-As examples, PIPEX already includes a script to import the cell segmentation (and clusters, if calculated) to QuPath, a post-filtering option to adapt the mask to BIAS, etc...
+As examples, PIPEX already includes a script to import the cell segmentation (and clusters, if calculated) to QuPath, a post-filtering option to adapt the mask to Leica's LMD, etc...
   - The broad scope of the implemented downstream analysis automatically generates a large amount of labelled plots and data that can provide unexpected insights or be easily discarded otherwise.
   - Memory efficient, 10k resolution images can be handled by a 16GB regular machine without GPU.
-Virtually no size limit in linux through automatic swap memory management.
+Virtually no size limit in linux through automatic swap memory management and/or if you enforce a maximum resolution which PIPEX will use to automatically downscale the images.
   - Quite fast: a full CODEX run of 20 antibodies with 6k resolution images takes 10min to fully process by PIPEX in 16Gb laptop (4min segmentation | 2min analysis | 1min QuPath conversion | 1min mask post-filtering).